openstack/panko/doc/source/testing.rst

 Running the Tests
 =================

-Ceilometer includes an extensive set of automated unit tests which are run through tox_.
+Panko includes an extensive set of automated unit tests which are run through tox_.

 1. Install ``tox``::